BenWrightSWE/LangConverseAI/README.md

 Implementing a light and dark mode and a more comprehensive UI that works in more displays.

-Add the buttons to block off so they cant be used while recording is happening.

 Add more testing.

-The conversational memory is very basic and barely works, maybe find a better way than just putting it in the instructions.
-Perhaps it's how it's put into the instructions.

-!!!
-Sometimes it displays a full "future" conversation based on the prompt given, need to fix this.

 ## <a name="#other-dependencies">Other Dependencies</a>